cfpb/cf-grid/README.md

 ## Contributing

-Run `grunt`.
-Whenever a file is changed, grunt will compile LESS and run a build script that copies appropriate source files into the `dist` dir, archiving the examples in a .zip.
+Edit the files in `src` and runt `grunt build` to compile LESS and automagically copy appropriate source files into the `dist` dir, archiving the examples in a .zip.
+Running `grunt` with no options will start a server on port 8000 (for testing the examples locally) and automatically build whenever a source file is changed.

 In lieu of a formal styleguide, take care to maintain the existing coding style.